Ikenie no Yoru: Gameplay

+After completing the game once, a more difficult mode is unlocked titled "Curse" mode, with challenges to make the game harder.
+A bonus chapter is unlocked after completing the hard mode.

 Plot

 A group of college students have decided to take a trip to a place called the Tsukuyomi Ravine, where people used to sacrifice to the gods.
 There are five main characters in this game, which the game encourages the player to rename with the names of their friends: Black, Blue, Yellow, Pink and Red.

 Black invites the group to the ravine, and his father owns the mansion in which they then stay.
 Red, the hot-tempered leader of the group, incites the group to come and "test [their] courage" with him.
 Blue is shown to be kind, and to have a strong sense of justice.
 Yellow, while also kind, is more courteous and proper; she is further presented as pure of heart, and from a decidedly good upbringing.
 Yellow comes to befriend a mysterious young girl during her trip.
 Pink is rather vocal about her beliefs and opinions, much to the others' chagrin.
 The epilogue contains an additional character called "You."
 The player controls each of these six characters in turn, as they explore the mansion.